 No argument is without strengths and weaknesses, and all Classical Apologetic approaches have been tackled by critics.
 But, the critics are not left unanswered, and Christians have, in turn, refuted the refutations.
 This back-and-forth process of point-counter-point is going to continue until Jesus returns.
 Nevertheless, God commands that we do our best to defend the faith, and classical apologetics is one of the means to do that.

 Much of the information here on CARM can be used in a classical defense.
-There is documentation for Biblical manuscript evidence in the Bible section.
-There is also a list of prophecies about Jesus in the Bible section and more.
+There is documentation for biblical manuscript evidence and a list of prophecies about Jesus in the Bible section.
 I recommend you go to the Apologetics Dialogues section and read a few of them to see how different subjects can be used.
-If you want logical approaches, try some proofs for God in the Atheist section.
+If you want logical approaches, try some proofs for God in the Atheist section such as the Transcendental Argument and the Cosmological Argument.
 Finally, if you really want to test yourself, get on the Internet, find a chat room through AOL Instant Messenger or Yahoo Instant Messenger and go in and debate with people in religious discussion rooms.
 You will learn real fast what you need to know.

 Whichever you do, think of apologetics as a mosaic of skills and knowledge that God uses in the believer to bring truth to the world.
 At first it is not that easy to do, but it gets easier and easier the more you do it.